sahiljais/FootballQuiz/README.md

 # FootballQuiz
-A CLI app utilising CHALK.
+A CLI app built with nodeJS utilising CHALK.
+Your friends can try this quiz and you can know which one of them can beat your high score!